isubasinghe/pipekit/starting-with-argo.md

 ---
 # How to Run the Argo Workflows codebase locally

+In this tutorial, you'll learn how to run the Argo Workflows codebase locally, including the API and UI, using the [minikube](https://minikube.sigs.k8s.io/docs/) distribution of Kubernetes.
+We'll install each dependency step-by-step, with instructions for Windows, macOS, and Ubuntu-Linux.
+If you're new to developing on Argo Workflows, this is a perfect place to start.

 ## What is Argo Workflows?

 Argo Workflows is an open source workflow engine for orchestration of jobs (workflows) on Kubernetes.
 What Argo Workflows allows you to do is to define a set of tasks and its dependencies as a directed acyclic graph (DAG).